Vor-Art/DSA_HW2/README.md

 	>}
 	>```
 	>**explanation:**
 We divide the task into two subtasks: if we choose the first position to build a shop `t2` and if we don't `t1`.
-If we take it, we run the same algorithm recursively, with no positions closer to d than our `Places.withoutClosest(d)` .
+If we take it, we run the same algorithm recursively, with no positions current and closer to d positionsthan our `Places.withoutClosest(d)` .
 If we don't take it, we remove the first element from the array  `Places.withoutFirst()`.
 	>

 2. Provide asymptotic worst-case time complexity of the recursive algo-